gourmetjs/gourmet-ssr/docs/guides/using-redux.md

 ## How it works

-All the secret is in `Root` component.
+All the secret is in the `Root` component.
 This is the page component of the app.

 ```js
 // src/containers/Root.js